IanWold/StaticBlogroll/README.md

     1. Select `Read and Write Permissions`
     2. Check `Allow GitHub Actions to create and approve pull requests`
     3. Click Save
-3. Add an RSS feed to `Feeds` in `config.json` and commit it to test that the build works.
+3. Note that the very first run will have failed - this is because the above permissions for GitHub Actions were not set.
+After setting those permissions, let's trigger a new build, which should now work correct, generating a new branch called `gh-pages` from which we'll deploy the site.
+Add an RSS feed to `Feeds` in `config.json` and commit it to test that the build works.
 RSS implementations can vary widely, and sometimes RSS files can be invalid.
 I like testing with `https://gizmodo.com/feed` because I know it's always well-formed.
 If the build worked, there should now be a `gh-pages` branch in your repository!
-4. On your repositor, go to Settings > Pages (Under Code and Automation), and in the Build and Deployment section:
+4. Now that we have the `gh-pages` branch built with our generated site, we can deploy it using GitHub Pages.
+On your repository, go to Settings > Pages (Under Code and Automation), and in the Build and Deployment section:
     1. Set Source to `Deploy from a branch`
     2. Select `gh-pages` as the Branch
     3. Click Save